 But some observers questioned why, if IT had conferred economic value, it did not produce direct competitive advantages for individual firms.
 Resource-based theory offers an answer, asserting that, in general, firms gain competitive advantages by accumulating resources that are economically valuable, relatively scarce, and not easily replicated.
 According to a recent study of retail firms, which confirmed that IT has become pervasive and relatively easy to acquire, IT by itself appeared to have conferred little advantage.
 In fact, though little evidence of any direct effect was found, the frequent negative correlations between IT and performance suggested that IT had probably weakened some firms' competitive positions.
 However, firms' human resources, in and of themselves, did explain improved performance, and some firms gained IT-related advantages by merging IT with complementary resources, particularly human resources.
 The findings support the notion, founded in resource-based theory, that competitive advantages do not arise from easily replicated resources, no matter how impressive or economically valuable they may be, but from complex, intangible resources.

-suggest a way in which IT can be used to create a competitive advantage
+Information about ways in which IT combined with human resources could be used to increase competitive advantage

 A warning regarding the negative effect on competitive advantage that would occur if IT were not adopted

 A belief in the likelihood of increased competitive advantage for firms using IT